Minnesota National Guard recognizes partnership with LGBTQ+ community leader, veteran

-Mr. Stephen Rocheford, the President, CEO, and founder of Lavender Media, is presented the Minnesota Superior Civilian Service Award during a ceremony at the Veteran’s Service Building in Saint Paul, July 7, 2022.
+Aug 17, 2022 (SAINT PAUL, Minn.) —Minnesota’s Adjutant General, Maj.
+Gen. Shawn P. Manke presented Mr. Stephen Rocheford, the President, CEO, and founder of Lavender Media, the Minnesota Superior Civilian Service Award, an award equivalent to the Legion of Merit, during a ceremony at the Veteran’s Service Building in Saint Paul, July 7, 2022.

+“General Manke bushwhacked me; I had no idea it was going to happen,” said Rocheford.
+“I thought it was a business lunch.
+Instead, General Manke looked over at General Best and nodded.
+She stood up and said, ‘attention to orders.’”

+After Brig.
+Gen. Sandy Best, Minnesota’s Assistant Adjutant General for Air, finished reading the award, Manke shook Rocheford’s hand and congratulated him.

 |Date Taken: